-Don’t count on tech to cure healthcare’s many ills
+Can high-tech capitalism fix the healthcare industry?

-Last week, healthcare professionals and various stakeholders in their industry gathered in San Francisco to talk about the future of healthcare.
-If the JP Morgan Conference is any indication, the future is as fraught as the past.
+For the medical industry, the annual JP Morgan Healthcare Conference is like the Super Bowl.
+Last week, an embarrassment of blue-suited entrepreneurs, insurance executives, and lobbyists descended on the Westin St. Francis hotel in downtown San Francisco to hobnob, trade business cards, and watch panels of experts discuss the inner workings of America’s $4 trillion healthcare-industrial complex.
+Despite the upcoming election and a certain fervor around a single-payer nationalized health insurance plan, the main conference hall displayed no signs of anxiety.
+While voters may be torn between upgrading a broken healthcare system or replacing it with Medicare for All, the healthcare industry seems certain about where the future is headed.
+What does that mean for patients?
+They’ll have to navigate an increasingly complex system as they try to find care that is both affordable and high quality.

 We know what’s wrong with healthcare right now.
 It’s too expensive, with insurers increasingly shifting costs to patients.
-It is designed for reactionary care rather than maintaining health.
+It’s designed for reactionary care rather than maintaining health.
 It treats mental health as separate from physical well-being.
 It isn’t really sure what to do about addiction.
 It almost entirely ignores the impacts of housing, zip code, and income on a person’s ability to be healthy.

 All of these things make healthcare a deeply complex infrastructural problem, one that has a lot of financial interests wound in.
 As a result, there are a lot of competing solutions to this tangled issue.
 In the lead-up to the election, Democrats are suggesting either a single-payer, government-run insurance program that would cover everyone or an expansion of Medicare as it currently exists.
 Doctors want a more fluid system, where they can easily access information on patients, even when they go to different providers.
 Unfortunately, the market doesn’t incentivize that kind of reality, and the result is a healthcare system that is inundated with data and technology solutions that are limited in how much good they can do.